Pink Floyd – London 1966-1967 (Deluxe Book)

 Celebrating the 50 year anniversary of the Summer of Love

-This new deluxe 36-page hardback book contains a fascinating insight into the early world of Pink Floyd
+This new deluxe box set contains a 36-page hardback book for an insight into the early world of Pink Floyd

 Pink Floyd’s London 1966/1967 was originally recorded for Peter Whitehead as part of his legendary 1967 “Tonite Lets All Make Love In London” film – semi-documentary about the “swinging London” scene of the sixties.
 The film featured rare performance footage from the 60s line-up at Sound Techniques London & material from the legendary ’14 Hour Technicolour Dream’ extravaganza in April ’67 at Alexandra Palace & the UFO Club.
 Includes performance art by Yoko Ono and a Sgt.
 Pepper-era John Lennon taking in the festivities on the DVD footage, which captures the London scene in the mid-sixties, as well as interviews with key figures in art, music and film: Mick Jagger, Michael Caine, David Hockney & Julie Christie, and an overview with director Peter Whitehead.